armannaj/e2e-test-agent/README.md

-# 🤖 Test Agent
+# 🤖 E2E Agent

 An AI-powered testing framework that uses LLM agents to execute natural language test cases.
 Write tests in plain English and let AI agents interact with your applications to verify behavior.

-## 🌟 What is Test Agent?
+## 🌟 What is E2E Agent?

-Test Agent is a revolutionary testing approach that combines:
+E2E Agent is a revolutionary testing approach that combines:

 - **LLM-powered agents** (via LangChain) for intelligent test execution
 - **Natural language test cases** written in plain English